 Justification of Red List Category

 Behaviour Populations in Scandinavia and most of the former Soviet Union are migratory, wintering in Africa and southern Asia.
 Those elsewhere are resident (del Hoyo et al. 1994).
 Migrants move south between August and November and make the return journey between February and May.
 Birds tend to occur singly or in pairs, sometimes forming small family groups at roosts.
 However, they can migrate in groups, and as birds avoid sea crossings (and even freshwater bodies) as far as possible, they form huge concentrations at peninsulas and narrow straits (Brown et al. 1982, Snow and Perrins 1998, Ferguson-Lees and Christie 2001).
 Migration is strictly diurnal, and also often follows mountain ranges and ridges (Brown et al. 1982).
 Habitat It inhabits a wide variety of habitats but requires at least some tree cover for nesting and roosting; ideal habitat appears to be forest edge, or mosaics of forest and open areas (del Hoyo et al. 1994).
+In winter also uses more open areas, such as steppe, pasture and wetlands, migrants within Africa also use savanna (Global raptor information network, 2021).
 Diet It is versatile depending on the prey animals available, with small mammals usually predominating, but in some areas invertebrates making up the majority (del Hoyo et al. 1994).
 Breeding site The nest is built on a fork or branch of a large tree, usually near to forest edge (del Hoyo et al. 1994).
 Management information Although versatile in its habitat choice, trees are required particularly on its breeding grounds (del Hoyo et al. 1994).

 Text account compilers

 Ashpole, J, Calvert, R., Khwaja, N., Symes, A. & Taylor, J.